 When I was in jr. high, I made two very-best-friends: Lisa and Natalie.
 We loved spending time together.
 We had many similar interests but enough diversity that added a lot of spontaneity and fun.
 One thing we all had in common was an interest in makeup.

 Natalie was the only girl in her family.
 Lisa had two older sisters.
 I have one older and one younger sister.
 As a result, we all had varying exposure to makeup—me the least of all.
 My mom rarely wore makeup and my older sister didn’t wear any at that time.
 Lisa’s older sisters were makeup experts.
-They were so kind to teach us a lot of what they knew.
+They were so kind to teach us a lot about what they knew.
 Natalie, Lisa, and I learned so much from them.
 We also spent time in stores learning, studying, and experimenting with makeup.

 Makeup tips I learned over 15 years ago and still use.